MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Troubleshooting installation issues:

-    - Command not found: If *specify* isn't recognized after installation, the *uv* tools directory may not be in your PATH.
-Run *uv tool list* to verify the installation.
-You may need to restart your terminal or manually add the tools directory to your PATH.
+    - Command not found: If the *specify* command isn't recognized after installation, the *uv* tools directory might not be in your PATH.
+To verify the installation, run *uv tool list* command.
+You might need to restart your terminal or manually add the tools directory to your PATH.

-    - In corporate environments with SSL interception, you may need to configure certificates.
+    - In corporate environments with SSL interception, you might need to configure certificates.
 Contact your IT department for assistance.

 1. Open Visual Studio Code, and then ensure that GitHub Copilot Chat is enabled.